gizak/termui/README.md

 # termui [![Build Status](https://travis-ci.org/gizak/termui.svg?branch=master)](https://travis-ci.org/gizak/termui) [![Doc Status](https://godoc.org/github.com/gizak/termui?status.png)](https://godoc.org/github.com/gizak/termui)

+## Update 23/06/2015
+Pull requests and master branch are freezing, waiting for merging from `refactoring` branch.

 ## Notice
 termui comes with ABSOLUTELY NO WARRANTY, and there is a breaking change coming up (see refactoring branch) which will change the `Bufferer` interface and many others.
 These changes reduce calculation overhead and introduce a new drawing buffer with better capacibilities.
 We will step into the next stage (call it beta) after merging these changes.